neatodev/BmLauncher/README.md

 - Tooltips for every setting
 - Option to disable Startup Movies
 - Compatibility Fixes for HD Texture Packs
-- NVIDIA Implementation.
-(Enable HBAO+ in the Launcher!
+- NVIDIA Implementation (Enable HBAO+ in the Launcher!
 NVIDIA Inspector not needed!)

 Works with both the Steam and EGS Version!